Let Me Entertain You (Robbie Williams song): Influence and reception

 The song was found in a survey by Mind to be one of the top three songs for happiness.
 It has been called arguably one of the most well-known songs of the 1990s.

 "Let Me Entertain You" is often played during news reports or interviews with Williams, and is frequently played to welcome him to the stage during chat shows and other personal appearances.
 It was also used as the title of a best-selling biography of Williams.

-The song is not only used in association with Williams.
-It was the only song featured in the video game Actua Soccer 3, it was played at the end of the football match in Mean Machine and was also featured in a UK commercial for the Sega Dreamcast.

 After his 2009 album Reality Killed the Video Star received mixed reviews, Williams joked he should have titled that album Let Me Underwhelm You.

 The song has been covered by other artists, including VoiceMale, who inserted lyrics from Steppenwolf's "Magic Carpet Ride".

 Formats and track listings

 These are the formats and track listings of major single releases of "Let Me Entertain You".